SAR Measurement System |

 • A non-perturbative

-measurement (no metal parts in the eoProbe)
+measurement (no metal parts in the eoProbe).

-Targeted markets Any manufacturer producing systems that emit electrical fields due to the transport ion of data or energy: • Research • Medical • Mobile phones • Antennas • Communication protocols (Wifi, Bluetooth, RFID…) • Wireless energy charging systems • Induction furnaces • Transport of energy
+Targeted markets Any manufacturer producing systems that emit electrical fields due to the transport ion of data or energy: • Research. • Medical. • Mobile phones. • Antennas • Communication protocols (Wifi, Bluetooth, RFID) • Wireless energy charging systems. • Induction furnaces • Transport of energy.

-Customer advantages of using Kapteos solution • One system that perfectly meets the standards for frequencies from 100kHz to 40GHz • It allows the measurement of a field vector (amplitude, phase, spectrum, vector direction)
+Customer advantages of using Kapteos solution • One system that perfectly meets the standards for frequencies from 100kHz to 40GHz. • It allows the measurement of a field vector (amplitude, phase, spectrum, vector direction).

-Specific Absorption Rate Assessment Using Simultaneous Electric Field and Temperature Measurements Antennas and Wireless Propagation Letters XLIM, Limoges (FR) IMEP-LAHC, Le Bourget-du-Lac (FR) Kapteos, Sainte-Hélène-du-Lac (FR) Boston University, Boston (US) |
+Specific Absorption Rate Assessment Using Simultaneous Electric Field and Temperature Measurements.
+Antennas and Wireless Propagation Letters XLIM, Limoges (FR).
+IMEP-LAHC, Le Bourget-du-Lac (FR).
+Kapteos, (FR).
+Boston University, Boston (US). |

-Copyright © 2001-2022 R. A. Mayes Company, Inc. An Electro Mechanical Research and Development (EMRAD) Corporation, Company See our Privacy Policy All the data files on our website require Adobe Acrobat Reader! |
+Copyright © 2001-2024 R. A. Mayes Company, Inc. An Electro Mechanical Research and Development (EMRAD) Corporation, Company See our Privacy Policy All the data files on our website require Adobe Acrobat Reader! |